Englishson0909/S24Corpus-final/0625Final Report.md

 1) How different the frequency distribution of the adverb "very" differ between written and spoken texts?
 2) What are the different distributional patterns of "very" as an adverb, adjective in written and spoken text?
-3) Which are the allocation patterns "very" in written and spoken texts?
+3) What are the allocation patterns "very" as an adverb in written and spoken texts?
 And how different?
 4) What is the relative frequency of other intensifiers in comparison to "very" in written and spoken texts?
 And how different?

 * Hypothesis Formation + Approach to Hypothesis testing (rationale)